GoogleCloudPlatform/cluster-toolkit/docs/tutorials/wrfv3/spack-wrfv3.md

 This file describes the cluster you will deploy.
 It defines:

 * the existing default network from your project
+* a monitoring dashboard with metrics on your cluster
 * a definition of a custom Spack installation
 * a startup script that
   * installs ansible